amleshkashyap/moreRailsEtc/hpc_arch_db/os/README.md

       runqueues, priority arrays.
 However, the interactivity of the OS wasn't as efficient.
-    - Scheduler would try to identify interactive processes by analyzing average sleep time (time spent waiting for input) - processors with long sleep times are probably waiting for user input, thus categorized as interactive, and receiving a priority bonus and lowering the priority threads assumed to beo non-interactive (the assumption was a heuristic).
+    - Scheduler would try to identify interactive processes by analyzing average sleep time (time spent waiting for input) - processors with long sleep times are probably waiting for user input, thus categorized as interactive, and receiving a priority bonus and lowering the priority threads assumed to be non-interactive (the assumption was a heuristic).